 Summer Youth Ecology Corps

-Conservation Corps North Bay offers three paid summer youth employment programs: Youth Ecology Corps in Marin, Sonoma and Napa counties.
-These enhanced employment programs for 16-to-24-year-olds are funded in partnership with workforce investment boards and land management agencies.
+Conservation Corps North Bay offers a paid summer youth employment program in Sonoma County: the Youth Ecology Corps.
+This enhanced employment program for 16-to-24-year-olds is funded in partnership with workforce investment boards and land management agencies.

 Our 2017 program will run from mid-June to early-August, full-time on weekdays.
 There may be opportunities to extend this work beyond the summer, depending on available funding.
 If you’d like to apply for the Youth Ecology Corps program, please: